Home | Client Services | Claims | Contact Us

 A Service of Supple-Merrill & Driscoll, Inc.

-To assist filmmakers in understanding the often confusing insurance language, we have posted the following Glossary of Insurance Terms for Productions.
-We will be adding to this compilation of terms as the requests are received.
+To assist our clients in understanding the often confusing insurance language and policy coverages, we have posted the following Glossary of Insurance Terms.

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z